Post job

 The ushers' primary job is to aid visitors by cordially showing the way to their appropriate seats or the way to a large building.
 You'll often see them at weddings, churches, stadiums, entertainment, sporting events, and theatres.
 At weddings, ushers have varied duties and responsibilities before, during, and after the ceremony.
 These include escorting guests to the venue, directing guests to their assigned seats or rooms upon arrival, and helping the photographer gather the guests for formal picture taking.

-As far as similarities go, this is where it ends because a lobby attendant responsibility requires skills such as "guest rooms," "public restrooms," "maintenance problems," and "front desk."
+While similarities exist, there are also some differences between lobby attendants and usher.
+For instance, lobby attendant responsibilities require skills such as "guest rooms," "public restrooms," "maintenance problems," and "front desk."
 Whereas a usher is skilled in "calms," "movie theater," "direct patrons," and "greeting guests."
-So if you're looking for what truly separates the two careers, you've found it.
+This is part of what separates the two careers.

 On average, ushers reach similar levels of education than lobby attendants.
 Ushers are 0.9% more likely to earn a Master's Degree and 0.0% more likely to graduate with a Doctoral Degree.